 Backpackers get free access to high-speed wifi throughout the entire hostel, so guests don’t miss anything online.
 Perfect for digital nomads and those who are fond of social media.
 The Breeze Lodge also offers complimentary access to Netflix in their 2 lounge areas so you can binge-watch when you don’t feel like going out, and meet other backpackers.
 Other entertainment amenities include playing cards, table board games, darts, and table tennis or ping pong for those who need a break.

-Backpackers tired from their trips and daily adventures get a comfortable bed in an airy room, with provisions for individual power stations, light, and lockers.
-There’s ensuite in every room and heat and air conditioning facilities.
+Backpackers tired from their trips and daily adventures get a comfortable bed in an airy room, with provisions for individual power stations, lights, and lockers.
+There’s an ensuite in every room and a heat and air conditioning facility.

 Guests who would like a tour around the city can take a quick stroll to the free ferry, or get a bus ride right across the hostel.
 This Kangaroo Point accommodation also features a laundry area, with washing and drying machines so you can get easy access to cleaner clothes without leaving the hostel.

 Also, Brunswick Street Mall is only a couple of minutes away.
-The neighbourhood where Bunk Brisbane hostel is located, Fortitude Valley is full of nightlife and broad entertainment offer.
-However, if you decide to stay in you can enjoy the hostel’s swimming pool and bar.
+The neighborhood where Bunk Brisbane hostel is located, Fortitude Valley is full of nightlife and broad entertainment offer.
+However, if you decide to stay you can enjoy the hostel’s swimming pool and bar.

-Located in the Brisbane centre, City Backpackers HQ is only 20 minutes walking distance from the beach.
-The reviews praise the friendly staff and the great food, placing special emphases on the view over the city.
-It’s close to the boutiques and restaurants, so if you want to try some local cuisine it will within the walking distance.
+Located in the Brisbane center, City Backpackers HQ is only 20 minutes of walking distance from the beach.
+The reviews praise the friendly staff and the great food, placing special emphasis on the view over the city.
+It’s close to the boutiques and restaurants, so if you want to try some local cuisine it will be within the walking distance.

-City Backpackers HQ offers unlimited Wi-Fi access, modern kitchen and laundry room.
+City Backpackers HQ offers unlimited Wi-Fi access, a modern kitchen, and a laundry room.
 If you’re coming by car, you don’t have to worry about the parking since the hostel has its own at guests’ disposal.
 It also has a pool so you can have a dip after exhausting sightseeing around the city.

-As another accommodation in the Business District, Nomads Brisbane Hostel is great for travellers who enjoy walking and active city life.
-The hostel’s building is listed as city heritage and is fully equipped with Wi-Fi, BBQ area and a tour desk.
+As another accommodation in the Business District, All Nations Brisbane Hostel is great for travelers who enjoy walking and active city life.
+The hostel’s building is listed as city heritage and is fully equipped with Wi-Fi, a BBQ area, and a tour desk.
 It has private single and double rooms which will provide privacy and peaceful lodgings for lower prices than the hotel.

 It has a Zi Bar café and Down Under Bar, and you can also prepare meals in the kitchen.
 On the opposite side of the hostel, you can take transport to the Gold Coast and Brisbane Airport.
 If you like shopping, it will only take you a couple of minutes to walk to the Queen Street Mall.

 If you want to be close to the beach, then Some Rooms Backpacker hostel is your place.
 It’s, also, only 15 minutes away from South Bank Ferry Terminal.
 Even though it offers private lockers, for any bulkier belongings like bicycles you use storage facilities Brisbane is full of.
-However, for the low price you will be in the walking distance of the Gallery of Modern Art, Brisbane Convention & Exhibition Centre, as well the South Train Station.
+However, for the low price, you will be within walking distance of the Gallery of Modern Art, Brisbane Convention & Exhibition Centre, as well the South Train Station.

 You can hang out with other travelers from all over the world in the lounge area.
 West End, where Some Rooms Backpacker hostel is located, Brisbane visitors find to be a perfect place for sightseeing, walking, bicycle rides and even enjoying some morning Tai Chi in the parks.

-Hostels are perfect for travellers who want to save the money on accommodations and spend the big portion of their days in sightseeing.
+Hostels are perfect for travelers who want to save money on accommodations and spend a big portion of their days sightseeing.
 They all have the basic offer and in some, you can even get more for a similar price, but the general idea is the same.
-Check out also some cheap hotels in Brisbane as an alternative to take break from dorm room!
+Check out also some cheap hotels in Brisbane as an alternative to taking a break from your dorm room!

-If you are looking for a place to stay and meet fellow travellers from all over the world than hostels are ideal for you.
-Just make sure you read all the reviews and are well informed how to keep your belongings safe since that’s the biggest concern of backpackers.
+If you are looking for a place to stay and meet fellow travelers from all over the world then hostels are ideal for you.
+Just make sure you read all the reviews and are well-informed on how to keep your belongings safe since that’s the biggest concern of backpackers.
 Other than that, enjoy your stay in Brisbane and its offer.

-Author: Lena Hemsworth is an aspiring blogger who enjoys reading travelling magazines and acting like local when she is visiting foreign countries.
+Author: Lena Hemsworth is an aspiring blogger who enjoys reading traveling magazines and acting like locals when she is visiting foreign countries.
 Her biggest wish is to visit Machu Picchu.
-Her hobby is kitesurfing, and her favourite animal is flamingo.
+Her hobby is kitesurfing, and her favorite animal is a flamingo.